cambridge-cares/TheWorldAvatar/Agents/EnergyPerformanceCertificateAgent/README.md

 ### **4) Run Building Matching Agent**

-The following steps refer to the Building Matching agent (on branch `1376-dev-building-matching-agent`) as of commit `79b13971aff9c0ccbd0cdd69db71c04ff9c80fd2`.
+The following steps refer to the Building Matching agent as of commit `3c9158599cfa78eea543ddc99d9225defe91e6c9`.
 More details can be found in the [Building Matching Readme]:

 1) Ensure both SPARQL endpoints, i.e. one containing buildings instantiated in OntoCityGML (`ocgml_endpoint`) and one with their OntoBuiltEnv counterparts (`epc_endpoint`), are available.
 In the following, let's assume the endpoints are: